HOW MUCH IS YOUR BURN INJURY ACCIDENT WORTH?

 California Burn Injury Lawyers Fighting For Your Rights

 Burn injuries are not only extremely painful – they take a long time to heal and can cause significant emotional scarring as well as physical disfigurement.
 Burn victims often suffer emotional damage such as post-traumatic stress disorder or nightmares about the incident for years to come.
 They may be afraid to return to their normal activities for fear of another burn injury.
 Meanwhile, physical injuries create permanent scars to always remind the victim of the traumatic incident.
-If you or a loved one recently sustained a burn injury in any type of accident, come to The Law Office of Arash Khorsandi.
+If you or a loved one recently sustained a burn injury in any type of accident, come to Arash Law.
 We want to help you recover for this serious type of injury.

 Types of Burn Injuries

 Burns occur most often in the home, due to hot kitchen oils and defective household products.
 Burns can also happen in the workplace, from improper training or lack of safety gear.
 Depending on the severity of the burn, victims may require surgeries and skin grafts to treat the injured areas.
 Severe burns may result in amputation.
 All burn victims run the risk of infection as well.
 Specific health risks and prognoses depend on the type of burn:

 - Thermal burns.
 Thermal burns, or those from contact with a hot substance or surface, are the most common type.
 They can occur in a car accident, in the kitchen, or in a fire or explosion.
 Thermal burns damage the tissues from the outside inward, and often leave permanent physical scars or disfigurement.

 - Chemical burns.
 Strong acids or bases can lead to chemical burns on a person.
 Chemical burns can cause reactions on the exterior of your skin or within your body.
 Chemical burns can result in serious internal damage as well as physical scarring.